LeonardCote08/Bosch-interactive-art-diary-prototype/README.md

-# Interactive Art Diary Prototype
+# Bosch Interactive Art Diary Prototype

 A high-performance interactive viewer for exploring detailed artwork with rich media hotspots.
 This prototype demonstrates the framework for a digital illustrated diary project where visitors can zoom into high-resolution artwork, trigger audio narrations, view rollover images, and follow external links through interactive hotspots.